mantoni/consolify/README.md

 # Consolify

-Turn your browser window into a console and run Node modules via [Browserify][].
+Turn your browser window into a console that runs your Node unit test via [Browserify][].

-## Motivation
+## Features:

-Run your Node.js unit tests in a browser.
+- Works with any test framework that reports to the `console`
+- Mocha support
+- ES5 Shim support
+- Generate standalone HTML page or just the JavaScript with source maps

-Read the blog post: [How to run Node.js tests in your browser](http://maxantoni.de/blog/2013/04/how-to-run-nodejs-tests-in-your-browser.html)
+Read the original blog post: [How to run Node.js tests in your browser](http://maxantoni.de/blog/2013/04/how-to-run-nodejs-tests-in-your-browser.html)

 ![consolify](http://maxantoni.de/img/consolify.png)